 My personal definition of “pay it forward” is when you channel the love and kindness that has been shown to you and share it with others.
+In other words, show your love, share your knowledge and play it forward.

-At Play it Forward’s sister company, Stepping Stones Therapy Network, our occupational therapists work with an amazing community of kids and families.
+privilege to work with an amazing community of kids and families.

 A: I absolutely love my job as an OT!
 What I like best is being able to create play-based activities with just the right amount of challenge to help a child achieve the next level of success.